chloe-blankers/File-Compression/README.md

-# File-Compression
+# File Compression Program
 Implemented Lempel-Ziv-Welch algorithm (lossless data compression algorithm) in C to compress and decompress text files by at least 50%.
+LZW is a method for adaptive / dynamic compression.
+It starts with an initial model, reads data piece by piece and then updates the model while encoding the data as it proceeds through the input file.
+LZW can be used for binary and text files (or any other type of file), that said, it is known for performing well on files or data streams with (any type of) repeated substrings.

 ## Dictionary Data Structure
 The dictionary data structure to be used has a capacity of 4096 entries,